nih-cfde/organization/CODEOFCONDUCT.md

 ## CFDE Code of Conduct

-All members of the Commons are expected to agree with the following code of conduct.
+All members of the CFDE are expected to agree with the following code of conduct.
 We will enforce this code as needed.
 We expect cooperation from all members to help ensuring a safe environment for everybody.